-During the Relevant Period, one meeting of the Nomination Committee was held to discuss and consider the acceptance of Mr. Fang Hua's resignation as executive Director and appointment of Ms. Chen Ting as executive Director.
+During the Reporting Period, two meetings of the Nomination Committee were held to discuss and consider the following matters:

+- discussed and considered the acceptance of Mr. Xu Hengfei's resignation as executive Director and appointment of Mr. Cheng Peng as executive Director; and - discussed and considered the acceptance of Mr. William Peng's resignation as non-executive Director and appointment of Mr. Chen Xiuyi as executive Director.

-Attendance of each Nomination Committee member during the Relevant Period is set out in the table below:
+Attendance of each Nomination Committee member during the Reporting Period is set out in the table below: